On the Utility of 3D Hand Poses for Action Recognition: Related Work

-\textbf{Fusing RGB with Skeleton.} Pose or skeletal data can be used for cropping image patches for body parts \cite{cheron2015p}, weighting RGB patches around the regions of interest \cite{bruce2021multimodal, bruce2022mmnet}, or pooling deep CNN features \cite{cao2017body, ahn2023star}.
-Projecting into common embedding space is done in \cite{das2020vpn}, which enables pose distillation in \cite{das2021vpn++}.
-Multi-stream architectures are also designed to employ separate paths for RGB and skeleton data with lateral connections between the streams~\cite{li2020sgm, weiyao2021fusion}.
-RGBPoseConv3D~\cite{duan2022revisiting} is a two-stream architecture that proposes to use 3D CNNs for both RGB and pose.
-Similar to skeleton-based action recognition, these multi-modal approaches combining skeleton and RGB data primarily focus on full-body poses.
-Some approaches simultaneously perform both hand pose estimation and action recognition, using pose data to supervise the training process \cite{wen2023hierarchical, cho2023transformer}.
-However, it is important to note that the task of pose estimation is extremely low-level when compared to action recognition, which deals with high-level semantics.
-Actions can often be inferred even when the estimated poses are not highly precise~\cite{ohkawa2023assemblyhands}.
+\textbf{Fusing RGB with Skeleton.} Skeletal data has been used for cropping images of body parts~\cite{cheron2015p}, for weighting RGB patches around regions of interest~\cite{bruce2021multimodal, bruce2022mmnet}, or for pooling CNN features~\cite{cao2017body, ahn2023star}.
+Projecting into common embedding space is done in~\cite{das2020vpn}, enabling pose distillation~\cite{das2021vpn++}.
+Multi-stream architectures are also designed with separate paths for RGB and skeleton having lateral connections between them~\cite{li2020sgm, weiyao2021fusion}.
+RGBPoseConv3D~\cite{duan2022revisiting} is a two-stream model that employs 3D~CNNs for both RGB and pose.
+Similar to skeleton-based action recognition, these multimodal approaches primarily focus on full-body poses.
+Some approaches simultaneously perform both hand pose estimation and action recognition, using pose data to supervise the training process~\cite{wen2023hierarchical, cho2023transformer}.
+However, it is important to note that pose estimation deals with lower-level semantics than action recognition.
+Actions can often be inferred even when the estimated poses are not accurate~\cite{ohkawa2023assemblyhands}.